Written by Mark Galeotti & Loren K. Wiseman (1992, GDW)

 Into the Light… we’re not in New York any more, Toto!

 As noted, the final couple of sections of this supplement detail aspects of the main locations presented in the adventure.
 The New York section notes the city’s founding and how the metroplex has grown to become New Boswash.
-With a focus on Manhattan island (map included), it briefly describes the island’s key neighbourhoods, and provides examples of some of the types of encounters one might have there.
-Further notes detail the city’s government and police structures, as well as its transportation systems.
+With a focus on Manhattan Island (map included), it briefly describes the island’s key neighbourhoods and provides examples of some of the types of encounters one might have there.
+Further notes also detail the city’s government and law enforcement structures, as well as its transportation systems.

 The Moscow section is considerably more comprehensive (which is unsurprising given that the supplement’s target audience is likely to be much more familiar with New York than Moscow.
 This includes an overview of the city in the Dark Conspiracy setting (again with a large map) and describes how the Red Army is organised in running the city.